Rhinoceros poaching in Southern Africa: Commodity stockpiling for investment purposes

 Rhino horn is a commodity valued at 3 times that of gold.
 Statistics suggest that the future of the rhino population is uncertain, consequently increasing the value of the rhino horn as a commodity.
 As a result, in recent times rhino horns are being stockpiled by investors that believe they will appreciate due to their scarcity.

 Methods of poaching

 Poachers are often hired by the sellers and traffickers of rhino horns.
-A variety of methods have been used by the poachers to kill rhinos over the years.
-Once the rhino is dead, the poachers usually saw-off the rhino’s horn in a process called “de-horning”.
+A variety of methods have been used by the poachers to incapacitate rhinos over the years.
+Once the rhino is incapacitated, the poachers usually cut off the base plate of the rhino's horn with either a machete or a chainsaw in a process called “de-horning”.
 The most common methods of rhino poaching are:

 Shooting

 The most common method of killing rhinos is shooting them with a rifle or shotgun.
 Trained gunmen are hired to carry out the poaching missions utilising advanced combat technologies such as silenced weapons and night vision scopes.
 Shooting is the safest method for the poacher as they can maintain a safe distance from the rhino.